 2. Overloading the network

-Malicious apps installed on a student’s device may cause security vulnerabilities on other devices or invite more web based threats.
+Malicious apps installed on a student’s device may cause security vulnerabilities on other devices or invite more web-based threats.
+The chances of students getting phished are very high and the use of more devices in schools is not going to help.

 5. Apps availability

 BYOD may highlight the financial disparities between the students.
+All the students may not be able to afford these devices.
 Students who bring low-end tablets can get bullied and may ultimately miss out on the learning experience.
+The basic principles which led to the use of school uniforms for students are getting thrown out of the window here.

 Despite these challenges, it’s worth every bit going BYOD.
 Not because it’s in trend but because it helps prepare our students and teachers for the future, one of endless knowledge and possibilities.